turingschool-examples/bee_technical_challenge/readme.md

 This challenge will use information from the National Renewable Energy Laboratory.
 Sign up for an API key [here](https://developer.nrel.gov/signup/).
 If you have any trouble obtaining an API key, please let us know.

-Once you have your API key, update the application based on the user story below.
+Once you have your API key, update the application based on the user story below using the API endpoint documented [here](https://developer.nrel.gov/docs/transportation/alt-fuel-stations-v1/nearest/#station-count-record-fields).

 ```
 As a user